Vegan Banana Bread with Spinach: The Tastiest Way to Get Your Veggies

 Conclusion

-This Green Spinach Banana Bread is a healthy and delicious alternative to traditional banana bread, and it’s easy to make too!
+This Green Spinach Banana Bread is a healthy and delicious alternative to traditional banana bread and is easy to make!
 The recipe yields 10 slices, so there are plenty of leftovers for the week.

 The best way to store leftover Green Spinach Banana Bread is by wrapping it in aluminum foil and placing it in an airtight container.
 It will stay fresh this way for up to 3-4 days.
 You can also freeze the bread for up to 2 months; just be sure to thaw it before serving.
 Have you tried this recipe?
 Would your kids eat it?
 Let me know what you think in the comments below!